-We have updated our BlackRock Geopolitical Risk Indicators (BGRIs), which track market attention to each risk based on mentions in brokerage reports and financial news stories, by integrating the latest advancements in natural language processing and machine learning.
-This fine-tuned assessment of market attention helps determine when geopolitical risks start to appear on investor radar screens - and when they start fading.
-See our updated methodology for details.
+Our BlackRock Geopolitical Risk Indicators (BGRIs) track market attention to each risk based on mentions in brokerage reports and financial news stories, and integrate the latest advancements in natural language processing and machine learning.
+This assessment of market attention helps determine when geopolitical risks start to appear on investor radar screens - and when they start fading.
+See our methodology for details.

 We also have developed a market movement measure that we believe gives us insights into how much asset prices may be moving in response to each risk.
 It integrates analysis from our Risk & Quantitative Analysis (RQA) team and its Market-Driven Scenarios (MDS) for each risk.

 The gauge's score is based on how similar the market environment is to what the MDS assumed and how much asset prices related to the MDS have moved over the past month.
 See the "How it works" section.
 We also list the three assets that we see as the key variables of each MDS.